All screenings are free of charge and available online to audiences in NY, NJ and CT

 Registration required • Foreign language films are subtitled in English

-Register for a Festival Pass, and get full access to the screenings and Q&As.
-One click and you’re part of TAFFNY 2020 Virtual Cinema.
+Register for a Festival Pass, and to make it easier to sign up for all screenings and Q&As.
+One click and you’re part of TAFFNY 2021 Virtual Cinema.

 Marina Fernandez Ferri is an independent filmmaker with experience producing multi award-winning features and short films that have been shown at international film festivals including Sundance, FICG, Montclair FF, Havana Film Festival or Cannes.
 Her work as producer starts in Spain, creating compelling content for TV.
 She followed her passion for filmmaking moving to NY and becoming an active member of Brooklyn Filmmakers Collective, organization which she collaborated for her directorial debut of Temblor, exploring the feelings of an outsider in a foreign land.
 In 2019 she launched her company Brisa Pictures and produced the American part of the international film No Land's Man, by Mostofa Farooki.